While the Vancouver area gets a lot of rain, the Lower Mainland has limited water storage capacity.

 The City of Vancouver recognizes that in some cases the regulations may not provide your lawn with enough water.
-If you have a new lawn or you are using nematodes to treat your lawn for European Chafer Beetles, you can apply for a Lawn sprinkling permit.
+If you have a new lawn or you are using nematodes to treat your lawn for European Chafer Beetles, you can apply for a water exemption permit.

-If you water your lawn outside of designated times and do not have a permit, you could be fined $100.
-The City will be actively patrolling for violations.
+If you water your lawn outside of designated times and don't have a permit, you could be fined $250.
+The City actively patrols for violations.

-These restrictions have four (4) stages, based on the seriousness of the water shortage.
-Currently, the City of Vancouver is at stage 1.
+The restrictions have four stages based on the seriousness of the water shortage (60 KB).

-NOTE: These restrictions apply only to the use of treated drinking water.
-Using rain water, gray water, or any forms of recycled water are not restricted.
+These restrictions apply only to the use of treated drinking water.
+Using rain water, gray water, or any forms of recycled water isn't restricted.